spacemeshos/protocol/mining/05-atx.md

 # Mining - Activation Transaction

 Miners become eligible to mine in Spacemesh by publishing an Activation Transaction (ATX).
 Each ATX is a publicly verifiable, self-contained proof that the miner committed some space-time resources to the protocol.

-This document describes how the theory described in the previous documents (PoST, PoET, NIPoST) is put into practice in the production Spacemesh protocol.
-In particular, it explains how the NIPoST (which itself contains the PoST and PoET) is wrapped, with accompanying metadata, into an ATX and used in the Spacemesh protocol.
+The previous documents in this section describe the _theory_ behind a set of independent protocols (PoST, PoET, NIPoST) that form the foundation of the Spacemesh mining construction.
+With ths background in place, we are now ready to see how these building block fit together _in practice_ to enable the Spacemesh mining construction in the production network.
+In particular, we'll see how the NIPoST (which itself contains the PoST and PoET) is wrapped, with accompanying metadata, into an ATX and used in the Spacemesh protocol.

 ## Epochs and eligibility